kittykatattack/hexi/README.md

 [minimalist](https://en.wikipedia.org/wiki/Haiku),
 [declarative](http://latentflip.com/imperative-vs-declarative/) way.
 It makes coding a game as easy and fun as writing poetry or drawing.
 Try it!
-If you need any help or have any question, post something in this repository's [Issues](https://github.com/kittykatattack/hexi/issues).
+If you need any help or have any questions, post something in this repository's [Issues](https://github.com/kittykatattack/hexi/issues).

 You only need one file from this repository to get started using Hexi:
-`hexi.min.js`.
-[Link it to your HTML document with a `<scriptt>` tag](http://www.quackit.com/javascript/tutorial/external_javascript_file.cfm), and go for it!
+[`hexi.min.js`](https://github.com/kittykatattack/hexi/blob/master/bin/hexi.min.js).
+[Link it to your HTML document with a `<script>` tag](http://www.quackit.com/javascript/tutorial/external_javascript_file.cfm), and go for it!
 Hexi has been written, from the ground up, in the latest version of JavaScript (ES6/7, 20015/6) but is compiled down to ES5 (using [Babel](https://babeljs.io)) so that it will run anywhere.